micmejia/bible-dump/NKJV/Deuteronomy/Deut 25.md

 You shall have a perfect and just weight, a perfect and just measure, that your days may be lengthened in the land which the Lord your God is giving you.

 ###### 16
-For all who do such things, all who behave unrighteously, _are_ [^c]an abomination to the Lord your God. ## Destroy the Amalekites
+For all who do such things, all who behave unrighteously, _are_ an abomination to the Lord your God. ## Destroy the Amalekites

 ###### 17
 "Remember what Amalek did to you on the way as you were coming out of Egypt,